U.S. sanctions target food subsidy scam in Venezuela

 “Treasury is targeting those behind Maduro’s sophisticated corruption schemes, as well as the global network of shell companies that profit from” the country’s military-controlled food distribution program, he said.

-The department said Saab became involved with the food subsidy program in 2016, when he set up a corporate structure to acquire and assemble the food outside the country and ship it to Venezuela.
+The department said Saab became involved with the food subsidy program in 2016, when he set up a corporate structure to acquire food outside the country and ship it to Venezuela.

-Treasury said the individuals sanctioned enriched themsleves through government contracts, including Maduro stepsons Walter, Yosser and Yoswal Gavidia.
+Treasury alleged the individuals hit by sanctions had enriched themselves through government contracts, including Maduro’s stepsons Walter, Yosser and Yoswal Gavidia.

+Saab also began in 2018 to help the Venezuelan government liquidate gold mined in Venezuela and convert it into foreign currency, Treasury said.
+The gold was then flown to destinations including Turkey and the United Arab Emirates, it said.

+The United States imposed sanctions on the Venezuelan gold sector last year.
+U.S. envoy to Venezuela Elliott Abrams estimated on Wednesday that Maduro’s government had sold roughly $1 billion in gold in 2019.